 Simple is an understatement for this recipe.
 You follow a simple 3- step process and you’ll have everything cooked in no time.
 Ready to make some noodles?

-Now, add the noodles and sauce to the skillet and cook until the noodles are fully coated with the sauce.
-Then, turn the temperature to high heat, add bean sprouts and cook for another 3 minutes.
+Combine everything together: Add the noodles and sauce to the skillet and cook until the noodles are fully coated with the sauce.
+Then, turn the temperature to high heat, add bean sprouts, and cook for another 3 minutes.
 Add green onions, and cook for 2 minutes or until the onions are wilted.

 Serve with sesame seeds, sliced green onions, and red chilies on top.

 As we mentioned earlier, what makes this dish such a winner is how easy it is to customize.
-It seriously works as a clean-out-the-fridge kind of meal and you can (mostly) add whatever you like into it.
+It seriously works as a clean-out-the-fridge kind of meal, and you can (mostly) add whatever you like to it.
 Here are some ideas: